Bob Holness (1983-95)

 Bob's trademark "sign off" of saluting his right hand into the air (usually accompanied with "Goodbye now!" or "Cheers!") was compained about by viewers who thought he was imitating the Nazi "Zeig heil" salute.

 In later series, a bell (annoyingly loud, might we add?) would ring indicating when an advertising break was about to talk place.
 Bob would read out one more question before going into the ads.
-What purpose this served is unknown.
+What purpose this served is unknown, but it seems most likely that it arose because breaks previously only occurred in between games, therefore there had to be an indicator that a game was due to be interrupted.
+No excuse for such an ear-splitting bell, though.

 During the Sky/Holness era, the item of clothing given away was a t-shirt designed by a viewer.
 On it was the famous Zeus figurehead with a speech bubble saying "Can I Have A P Please, Bob?".
 The fan in question was interviewed by Bob in front of the gameboard after the first Gold Run of the series.